-In this post, we will be reviewing the 7 tremolo plugins that we consider are the best on the market in 2021.
+In this post, we will be reviewing the 7 tremolo plugins that we consider to be the best on the market in 2023.

 In music, Tremolo is defined as the rapid reiteration of a note to produce a trembling noise.
 The term can often be confused with vibrato.
 An easy way to discern the difference is to listen to the note’s pitch or signal affected by these effects.
 With Tremolo, a note’s pitch stays constant but sounds as though it is moving due to the shift in volume from a note’s repetition.

 In a nutshell, here are the best tremolo plugins available in 2023:

 In modern music production, Tremolo can be used as an effect to create tonal dynamics around a signal.
 The phrase has traditionally been associated with bowed string instruments such as violins or guitars but has since evolved to be used loosely in other music areas.
 In the case of vocals, singers use tremolo to create a quiver over a sustained note.

 With percussion or drums, Tremolo can be used as a rhythmic term to define a rumbling sound caused by soft, fast repetitive drum hits.
 Also, the effect has been widely used amongst electric guitar and keyboard players.

 A tremolo effect places amplitude modulation on a signal to create volume changes.
 A signal is sent into a tremolo effect unit and is routed through a low-frequency oscillator (LFO).
 This LFO causes the signal’s strength to rise and fall incrementally.
 The result is a wavy or quivery sound effect.

 The lower the frequency of the LFO, the slower the rate of amplitude modulation.
 There are a few ways to create electronic Tremolo.
 The electronic effect was believed to have been pioneered by Harry DeArmond, who invented the Model 800 Trem Trol in 1948.